Christoph Diehm: Peacetime SA and SS career

 Becoming involved in politics, Diehm was elected as a Nazi member to the Landtag of Württemberg where he sat from 24 April 1932 to 20 November 1933.
-Then in November 1933, he was elected as a deputy to the national Reichstag from electoral constituency 32, Baden, where he would serve until the end of the Nazi regime.
+Then at the November 1933 parliamentary election, he was elected as a deputy to the national Reichstag from electoral constituency 32, Baden, and he retained this seat until the end of the Nazi regime.

 Second World War

-Diem had joined the Wehrmacht as a Leutnant of Reserves in 1936 and, after the outbreak of the Second World War, he served with Infantry Regiment 61 in the Polish campaign.
+Diehm had joined the Wehrmacht as a Leutnant of Reserves in 1936 and, after the outbreak of the Second World War, he served with Infantry Regiment 61 in the Polish campaign.
 Following the conquest of Poland, he was made chief of police in Gotenhafen (today, Gdynia) from the end of September 1939 to October 1941.
 During his tenure there, the Intelligenzaktion Pommern took place in the surrounding area when thousands of Polish intellectuals and social elites were murdered by SS and police personnel.
 Diehm was next transferred to be the Police President of Saarbrücken and Metz until September 1943, attaining the rank of Generalmajor of Police on 1 April 1942.

 In September 1943, Diehm was transferred to the office of the Higher SS and Police Leader (HSSPF) "Russland-Süd" Hans-Adolf Prützmann for additional police training and served from January 1944 to the end of February 1944 as the last SS and Police Leader (SSPF) "Shitomir" as the Red Army offensive pushed the Germans out of the area.
 He was then reassigned and became the last SSPF "Lemberg" of the Government General.
 While there, he ruthlessly hunted down Jewish refugees in the forests of Galicia.
 He left that post on 16 September 1944 after the Red Army overran the District of Galicia.
 He was then briefly the SSPF "Kattowitz" in Upper Silesia.
 In August and September, Diehm was charged with trying to expand the Kaminski Brigade into the 29th Waffen Grenadier Division of the SS Russian National Liberation Army (1st Russian), but it was never fully operationalized and the effort was abandoned.
 From 16 September 1944 to 18 January 1945, Diehm served as the Acting HSSPF "Belgien-Nordfrankreich" while the permanent holder of that post, Friedrich Jeckeln, was still in Russia.
 Appointed a Generalmajor in the Waffen-SS on 9 November 1944, he served as a divisional commander.
 From January 1945 he also was the Inspector "Südwest" for the Volkssturm, the Nazi paramilitary militia.